omatheuspimenta/SugarcaneTranscriptomics/README.md

-# RNAseq to lncRNA in Sugarcane (Saccharum spp.)
+# RNAseq Analysis in Sugarcane (Saccharum spp.)

-This repository contains a step-by-step workflow to predict **long non-coding RNAs (lncRNAs)** from sugarcane RNA-seq data.
+This repository contains a step-by-step workflow to predict **long non-coding RNAs (lncRNAs)** and **Resistance gene analogs (RGAs)**  from sugarcane RNA-seq data.
 This guide is written to be as reproducible and easy to understand as possible.

 ---